 Two Months In Las Terrenas

-For grocery shopping, it’s a 45-minute trip one way, but some people rent a motorbike or a 4×4 to make things easier.
-I’ve noticed that the town and the beach are both very clean, and volunteers rake the beach almost every day.
+It’s a 45-minute trip, one way to go grocery shopping, but some people rent a motorbike or a 4×4 to make things easier.
+I’ve noticed that the town and the beach are immaculate, and volunteers rake the beach almost daily.
 I’ve learned that all the dogs in town and on the beach have names and receive regular shots and care from the locals.

-I’ve even adopted two dogs from a cafe and feed them croissants and bacon, and we also have two guests at our house who love cat food and leftover shrimp.
-And yes, we have a chicken too!
+I’ve even adopted two dogs from a cafe and fed them croissants and bacon.
+We also have two guests at our house who love cat food and leftover shrimp.
+And yes, we have chicken, too.

 Laguna Dudu